-The younger you are, the fewer insurers you’ll have to choose from – and less choice can push the price up.
+The younger you are, the fewer insurers you’ll have to choose from and less choice can push the price up.

 TPFT covers you for damage and injury to third parties, plus fire damage or theft of your vehicle.
-If you opt for this level of cover, you’ll have to pay for your own van's repairs if you’re in an accident.
+If you opt for this level of cover, you’ll have to pay for your own van's repairs if you’re in an accident

 Van insurance is typically more expensive the younger you are.

-For 17-20-year-olds, the average annual cost of comprehensive van insurance was £1,797.38.
-For 21-25-year-olds it was £789.73 – that’s 56% cheaper.*
+For those aged 17-20, the average annual cost of comprehensive van insurance was £2,055.
+For drivers aged 21-25 it was £598 – that’s 70% cheaper.*

 As you build up experience and a no-claims bonus over the years, your van insurance premiums should get more affordable.

-*The average purchase price for annual comprehensive van insurance policies purchased through GoCompare by drivers with a full driving licence in June 2021.
+*The average purchase price for annual comprehensive van insurance policies purchased through GoCompare by drivers with a full driving licence in December 2020.

 You’re statistically more likely to be involved in a road accident when you’re young, so insurers charge more to cover that risk.